 Though at the no. 1 spot this weekend, The Avengers performed more modestly in Spain ($7.3m) and Germany ($6.7m).
 In both markets, by the way, the biggest 2012 hit to date is not a Hollywood blockbuster – but the French comedy-drama The Intouchables, starring François Cluzet and Omar Sy.

 Now, remember to take those "best opening ever" claims with a boulder of salt.
 When discussing international territories, not only is inflation a factor, but also currency fluctuations as well.

 Even so, The Avengers' opening is definitely one of the most cash-generating in history.
-For comparison's sake: After 18 days and most major territories – excepting China, Mexico, and Brazil – Peter Berg / Taylor Kitsch's Battleship has collected an estimated $170m internationally.
+For comparison's sake: After 18 days and most major territories – excepting China, Mexico, and Brazil – Peter Berg / Taylor Kitsch's Battleship has collected an estimated $170 million internationally.
 Earlier this year, Gary Ross / Jennifer Lawrence's The Hunger Games opened with $59.5 million in 67 territories.
-Late last year, Kristen Stewart / Robert Pattinson / Taylor Lautner's The Twilight Saga: Breaking Dawn Part 1 opened in 54 territories with $152.9m.
+Late last year, Kristen Stewart / Robert Pattinson / Taylor Lautner's The Twilight Saga: Breaking Dawn Part 1 opened in 54 territories with $152.9 million.